 Loving and committed adopters are critical to the mission of Rocky Mountain Feline Rescue.

-1 Kitten (under 4 months) - $80
+1 Kitten (8 weeks - 4 months) - $160

-Teen (4-5 months) - $75
+Teen (5 - 11 months) - $130

-What your adoption fees cover
+What your adoption fees cover:

-Our adoption fees cover but a small percentage of the cost of caring for the cats & kittens until they find their forever home.
+Our adoption fees only cover a small percentage of the cost of caring for cats and kittens until they find their forever home.
 Many require hours of medical care before they are ready for adoption.

-This includes such services as:
+We provide such medical services as:

 FIV/ FeLV testing

-- FVRCP and FeLV (adults) vaccines
+FVRCP and FeLV (adults) vaccines

 To facilitate the adoption process, please bring with you: